What is a Rubber Roof? Your Ultimate Guide to Rubber Roofing

 Compare these lifespans to the life expectancies of other common roofing materials.

 Many homeowners make the mistake of assuming that flat roof installation and work is less expensive than pitched roof work.
 After all, flat roofs are much less complicated to access, and it’s a lot easier to move around on a flat surface than on a sloped one.
+We have some tips on hiring a flat roofing contractor for your convenience.

 However, many roofers will attest to the fact that working on flat roofs is more physically taxing than working on steep ones.
 Flat roof work may not call for a harness and brace system, but it does involve more stooping, bending, and lifting than pitched roof work.